Robyn011/HTML_CSS/README.md

 #### 6. Aside

 -  is for content that is off to the side
--  ädditional information, but it is not appart od the articals main flow.
+-  additional information, but it is not apart of the articles main flow.
 -  Ads cam also be marked as an aside.The visual layout often conveys meanig and these HTML elements help transfer that meaning from the design to the content.

 **Remember, the main element is used once per page to wrap the main content, while the header, footer, article, section, and aside elements are the five sectioning elements in HTML.
 They are combined and nested to structure the content of a webpage.**